vuesion/docs/en/tutorials/prefetch-and-state-transfer.md

 # State transfer

-State transfer describes the process of providing data on the server side to the client side application.
+State transfer describes the process of providing data on the server side to the client-side application.
-Vue.js provides this functionality out-of-the-box, it puts the initial state object for VueX in a global window variable called `__INITIAL_STATE__`.
+Vue.js provides this functionality out-of-the-box: it puts the initial state object for VueX in a global window variable called `__INITIAL_STATE__`.

 In the file `./src/app/store.ts` we use this window object to initialize our VueX store: